GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 .. rubric:: Wavefront occupancy customization

 The Wavefront occupancy section of RGP is customizable.
 Users can hide and reorder the vertical position of views.
+Users can also resize the height of the views.

 To hide a view, simply press the X button next to the view.